Whitney Cummings and Migraine

 - I don’t waste my time on people who don’t truly deserve my shortened time and energy.

-- I love Whitney Cummings’ perspective of how migraine has lead her to a dark room instead of leading to a dark person or situation.
+- I love Whitney Cummings’ perspective of how migraine has to lead her to a dark room instead of leading to a dark person or situation.
 Silver linings are important to see.

 Feelings behind Living with Migraine